 Janie enjoys making products that help people think, laugh and connect with those they care about.
 When she’s not making cards, you can find her running, baking, or binging Netflix.

 Lead Designer & Operations Assistant

-I'm an artist and graphic designer driven by the desire to create.
-After graduating in 2012 with a fine arts degree from East Carolina University, I moved to DC and started an artist collective, Urban Creations DC.
-Eventually, we became ceramics dominate and found success in the DC area.
-I continued with Urban Creations solo, turning it into my personal brand as a freelancer and studio artist.
-In early 2018, I was introduced to Janie by a mutual friend and was immediately drawn to her boss lady personality and motivation.
-Thus far, I've really enjoyed helping build a company that enables me to advance my ideas and beliefs through witty designs.
-Outside of greeting cards, I spend my time exploring Philly and hanging with my dog, Duncan, a rescued Spanish Galgo.
-Just like me, he spends half his day running at 40 mph and the other half lounging on the couch.
+Alyssa is an artist and graphic designer driven by the desire to create.
+After graduating in 2012 with a fine arts degree from East Carolina University, she moved to DC and started the artist collective Urban Creations DC.
+Alyssa eventually took Urban Creations solo, turning it into her personal brand as a freelancer and ceramic studio artist.
+In early 2018, a mutual friend introduced her to Janie and the two hit it off creatively.
+(Alyssa was drawn to Janie’s Boss Lady personality.)
+Alyssa spends her free time exploring Philly – where she now lives – and hanging with her dog, Duncan, a rescued Spanish Galgo.
+Just like Alyssa, Duncan spends half his day running at 40 mph and the other half lounging on the couch.